One Yonge Street

-The building also housed the printing presses for the Toronto Star's print edition until 1992, when a new press centre was opened in Vaughan, Ontario.
+The building also housed the printing presses for the Toronto Star's print edition until 1992, when a new press centre opened in Vaughan, Ontario.
 The finished newspaper content is sent electronically to the plant where the plates are burnt and the paper is printed and distributed.

 The office space at One Yonge Street is leased out to a variety of other companies, including Pinnacle International, the Liquor Control Board of Ontario, Ontario Cannabis Retail Corporation, RL Solutions, Starbucks, Luminus Financial, a dental office, and the downtown Toronto campus of Collège Boréal.

 Torstar sold the building and its surrounding property to a private holding company in 2000 for $40 million, but the newspaper continued to occupy several floors of the building on a long-term lease.
 In December 2021, the Toronto Star announced that it would vacate the building and move its offices to The Well, an office complex that hosts other companies, in 2022.
 The move was completed in November 2022.